Vocabulary, defined

 Doc-as-Code

 A documentation philosophy that treats docs the same way as code: stored in version control, written in plain text, reviewed in pull requests, deployed via CI.
-Specsight goes one step further and derives docs from code itself.
+Specsight is a different thing: product observability, not docs you write at all.

 - INDUSTRY